 The exception to this is if you can explain an employment gap in a way that makes a positive impact on a hiring manager.
 For example, if you’re applying to work at a charity that helps support people who need at-home care and you have a three-year gap in your employment because you had to provide at-home care for your spouse, mentioning it in your letter is a way to build credibility.

 The cover letter builder at ResumeHelp includes 23 different cover letter templates, which means there are many different options to choose from.
-Still, it’s important to remember that cover letters are much less unique than resumes.
-The differences between cover letters are pretty small, so you don’t have to pore over the differences too much.
+Still, it’s important to remember that cover letters tend to be relatively uniform in layout, compared to resumes, so you don’t have to pore over the differences too much.

 Remember, it’s very easy to switch between cover letter templates with ResumeHelp’s cover letter builder.
 Choose a template that catches your eye when you load up the builder.
-If you decide that it doesn’t end up fitting your needs, you can always change it to something that does.
+If you decide that it doesn’t end up fitting your needs, you can change it to something that does at any point.

 Typically, your job application should include a cover letter and a resume.
-If the job description specifically requires anything else, like a portfolio, CV or additional credentials it’s best to listen to the description.
+If anything else is required, like a portfolio, CV or additional credentials, it’s best to follow the guidelines that are set out in the job posting.
 You should typically submit the cover letter and resume as individual PDF files (which you can create using our builders).

-If you’re ever in doubt, consult the job description to see your expectations.
+If you’re ever in doubt, consult the job description to see what your expectations are.
 Sticking to these guidelines will show the hiring manager that you know how to follow directions, so make sure you read the job description in full before you start applying.

-Suppose you want to create a great cover letter.
-In that case, there are five key components you should include (along with your full name, phone number and links to professional social media like your LinkedIn profile) a business style header, an introduction that clearly states why you’re interested in the role, body paragraphs that use metrics to highlight your qualifications, a catchy call to action and a professional sign off.
+There are five key components you should include in your cover letter (along with your full name, phone number and links to professional social media like your LinkedIn profile): a business-style header, an introduction that clearly states why you’re interested in the role, body paragraphs that use metrics to highlight your qualifications, a catchy call to action and a professional sign off.
 Remember, a great cover letter is like a great resume — they should both be appropriate to the job application they are intended to support.
-So make sure to keep the design and the cover letter format provisional and in line with your other documents.
+Make sure your cover letter format is organized and in line with your other documents.
 If you want assistance building a great cover letter, you can use ResumeHelp’s cover letter builder.